 Prescription Drug Errors

 Prescription drug errors are when a doctor prescribes the wrong drug or dosages to their patient.
-This can happen when a doctor prescribes the wrong drug, doesn’t check for interactions with other drugs a patient is taking, or gives a patient the wrong dosage.
+Medication errors can happen when healthcare professionals prescribe the wrong drug, don’t check for interactions with other drugs a patient is taking, or give a patient the wrong dosage.

 For example, imagine that a patient is prescribed an antibiotic for a sinus infection, but they are allergic to the antibiotic.
 The doctor didn’t check for any allergies and gave the patient the wrong drug.
 This would be a prescription drug error.